Giveth/giveth-docs/whatisgiveth/adviceProcess.md

 ### Disclaimer
 **This document is not:**
-*   A process to run governance meetings: As a decentralized organization, there are challenges with taking decisions in a confined time slot.
-The governance meeting should be seen as the right moment to do some stages of the advice process and take decisions if all the affected parties are present.
+*   A process to run governance meetings: as a decentralized organization, there are challenges with making decisions in a confined time slot.
+The governance meeting should be seen as the right moment to engage in some stages of Advice Process and make decisions if all the affected parties are present.
 *   A dispute mechanism: Giveth is currently in the process of redefining our conflict resolution process..
 Stay tuned!
-*   A stone tablet of rules: This document has been created through advice process and it can be modified by it as well.
+*   A stone tablet of rules: this document has been created through Advice Process and it can be modified by it as well.